lifelong-learning-systems/l2metrics/README.md

                         Log directory of scenario.
 Defaults to None.
   -R, --recursive       Recursively compute metrics on logs found in specified
                         directory.
 Defaults to false.
+  -r {aware,agnostic}, --variant-mode {aware,agnostic}
+                        Mode for computing metrics with respect to task variants.
+Defaults to aware.
   -s {w,a}, --ste-store-mode {w,a}
                         Mode for storing log data as STE, overwrite (w) or append (a).
 Defaults to None.